charl/zaqar/README.md

 What it does
 -

 The config file lists one or more log files to watch.
-Each log file in the config file also lists a number of triggers that will be applied to each new log line read.
+Each log file in the config file also lists a number of matchers that will be applied to each new log line read.

-All matches are aggregated per run and a report is sent to the configured email address via Mailgun.
+All matches are aggregated per log per run and a report is sent to the configured email address via Mailgun.

+Architecture
+-

+Each log is processed in its own concurrent goroutine.
+Each log has its own concurrent set of matchers started to do concurrent matching of criteria.
+Any matches are synchronised to a collector that is used to send any error reports off at the end of a log run.